Skip to main content

 docker run -d -v "/path/to/config/dir:/etc/stellar/" stellar/stellar-core:latest run

-The image utilizes deb packages so it's possible to confirm checksum of the stellar-core binary in the docker image matches that in the cryptographically signed deb package.
+The image utilizes deb packages so it's possible to confirm the checksum of the stellar-core binary in the docker image matches what is in the cryptographically signed deb package.
 See packages documentation for information on installing Ubuntu packages.
-To calculate checksum in the docker image you can run:
+To calculate this checksum in the docker image you can run:

 docker run --entrypoint=/bin/sha256sum stellar/stellar-core:latest /usr/bin/stellar-core